shifterbit/fraytools-flatpak/README.md

 ```

 ## Differences from Running the Linux Build Directly
-### Location of FrayToolsData
-When running the non-flatpak build, the FrayToolsData folder would be located at `~/FrayToolsData/` or `/home/yourusername/FrayToolsData`.

-When running this flatpak build, it will be located at `~/.var/app/com.mcleodgaming.FrayTools/FrayToolsData/` or `/home/yourusername/.var/app/com.mcleodgaming.FrayTools/FrayToolsData/`

-Note: `/home/yourusername` and `~` are equivalent

 ### Filesystem Permissions
 Given that this is a flatpak, it is also sandboxed so by default it won't have permissions to read your entire home-directory by default, to alleviate this you can use `flatpak override` as such:
 ```